danielsaidi/website_danielsaidi/collections/_posts/2023/2023-09-15-dismiss-keyboard-when-return-is-pressed-in-a-multiline-swiftui-textfield.md

     }
 ```

-The reason for this is that multiline text fields will insert new lines into the text when the return key is pressed, instead of "submitting" the text field and dismissing the keyboard.

-Perhaps a modifier exists that I don't know about, so please share if you know one.
-Until then, I made multiline dismissal work with a `FocusState` and an `onChange` modifier:
+Perhaps another multiline-supporting submit modifier exists that I don't know about, so please share if you know one.
+Until then, I made it work with a `FocusState` and an `onChange` modifier:

 ```swift
 struct MyView: View {